aldhairescobar/aldhairescobar/README.md

 ## Hi there, I'm Aldhair 👽

 ### 👨‍💻 About Me
-Self-taught Frontend developer focused on learning new technologies and building web applications.
+Frontend & Email developer focused on learning new technologies and building web applications.

-### 💻Now
-- 🌱 Currently building projects with ReactJS and taking the "fullstackopen" course by The University of Helsinki.
-- 🔭 Walking through the javascript certification in **FreeCodeCamp** and finished the "Frontend Developer Career Path" at **Scrimba**.
-- Doing a 24 days coding challenge with Scrimba

 ### ✨Projects